Emperor Nero: Let him die!

 - In the first Fable, you fight alongside Whisper in the Arena.
 Since two people can't be the Arena Champion, you're ordered to fight each other to the death.
 The two of you make a deal to "just give them a good show," with the winner just leaving after nearly killing the other, but it's up to the player whether or not to honor it.

 - Guitar Hero III.
 After defeating Lou in the final boss battle in Hell, you get an opportunity to play the final section in the song and Finish Him to regain your soul.
 Why does he come back in GH:WT?
 He got sent back to hell.

 - The devil always comes back.
 He came back to Georgia, after all.

-- In World of Warcraft, the conclusion to the Final Boss battle vs. the Lich King is a form of this.
+- The conclusion to the Final Boss battle vs. the Lich King is a form of this.
 After all appears lost, Tirion Fordring shatters the dread runeblade Frostmourne, breaking the Lich King's power and releasing all the souls he's stolen.
 As he floats there helpless, Terenas Menethil resurrects the raid group, and orders the players to finish off Arthas.

 - The conclusion to the Archimonde battle at Mount Hyjal (Caverns of Time version) is this.
 When you get him down to 10% health, he Turns Red and unleashes far more powerful attacks...but the raid is buffed with Blessing of Elune, rendering all raid members immune to his attacks.
 While there is a limited duration to that buff, the wisps around Mount Hyjal are also attacking, pretty much guaranteeing that he dies before the buff expires.